Despo-coder/thekumho/docs/feature-documentation.md

 ### Overview

 The order system allows customers to place food orders for pickup, tracks order status, and allows staff to manage orders.
+The system includes a shopping cart, checkout process, and order tracking.

 ### Implementation Details

+- **Menu Item Detail**: Individual pages for each menu item with add to cart functionality
+- **Shopping Cart**: Client-side cart with localStorage persistence using CartContext
+- **Quantity Control**: Ability to adjust item quantities in the cart
-- **Shopping Cart**: Allows users to add multiple items
+- **Special Instructions**: Users can add special instructions to items
-- **Checkout Process**: Collects order details and payment information
-- **Order Tracking**: Keeps customers informed about their order status
-- **Staff Interface**: Dashboard for staff to manage and update orders
+- **Checkout Process**: User-friendly flow for confirming and placing orders
+- **Cart UI Components**: Cart dropdown and dedicated cart page
+- **Responsive Design**: Mobile-friendly cart and checkout experience

 ### User Experience

 #### Customer Flow
-1. Customer browses the menu and adds items to their cart
+1. Customer browses the menu and views details for items of interest
+2. On the menu item detail page, customer can:
+   - View complete item details and dietary information
+   - Select quantity
+   - Add special instructions
+   - Add the item to their cart
-2. Cart shows selected items, quantities, and total price
+3. Cart shows selected items, quantities, and total price through the CartButton in the navbar
+4. Customer can review cart contents and make adjustments
-3. Customer proceeds to checkout
+5. Customer proceeds to checkout where they provide:
-4. System collects necessary information:
+   - Contact information
    - Pickup time
    - Special instructions
    - Payment details
-5. Customer receives order confirmation
+6. Customer receives order confirmation
-6. Customer can track order status on the `/orders` page
+7. Customer can track order status on the confirmation page

 #### Staff Flow
 1. New orders appear in the admin dashboard